-A limited liability company is established with at least 2 (two) partners which may be judicial or natural persons.
-The company could be fully owned by foreigners with the exceptions of some activities explicitly mentioned by law and requires a specific percentage for Egyptians.
+LLC is established with at least 2 (two) quota-holders which may be judicial or natural persons.
+LLC could be fully owned by non-Egyptians with the exceptions of some activities explicitly mentioned by law and requires a specific percentage for Egyptians.

-For limited liability company, there is no minimum capital required for its incorporation with the exception of certain activities, a minimum required capital is required such as importation for trade or
+Generally, there is no minimum capital requirement for LLC incorporation. with the exception of certain activities, such as importation for trading activity.